SandraTJY/linearEncodeModel/README.md

 In the `examples/` folder, run:

 ```
-vidDeconv_extractFacemapData;    % Organise video/facial features
 vidDeconv_loadBhvNeuralData;   % Load and Organise neural and behavioral data
 ```
 These scripts compile your data into an obj struct containing:

 *obj.neural* – neural data table
 *obj.bhv – behavioral data table
-obj.vid – video data table

-*Note*: Users should modify these scripts to fit their dataset formats, and define/ compute any variables they would like to include in the analysis.
+*Note*: We have provide examples to give the user an overview how to use the toolbox.
+Users should modify these scripts to fit their dataset formats, and define/compute any variables they would like to include in the analysis for their own experiment.

 Run main analysis
-Go to the `main/` folder and run:
+In the `examples/` folder and run:
 ```
 loop_run_vidDeconv;
 ```